avikshit-banerjee/Chatbot/README.md

 A retrieval-based chatbot using deep learning for giving appropriate responses to user inputs.
 It is widely used in the industry to make goal-oriented chatbots where we can customize the tone and flow of the chatbot to drive our customers with the best experience.

 ## Skills Demonstrated:
-Natural Language Processing, Deep Learning, Data Cleaning and Preprocessing
+Natural Language Processing, Deep Learning, Data Cleaning and Preprocessing, GUI application

-## Tools Used:
+## Libraries Used:
-NLTK, Keras, Tensorflow
+NLTK, Keras, Tensorflow, Tkinter, Pandas